alan-walsh/gen3-dev/Jetstream/Packer/README.md

 ```shell
 openstack floating ip create public
 ```
 3. Copy the `gen3dev.auto.pkrvars.hcl.template` file to `gen3dev.auto.pkrvars.hcl` and edit the latter file to provide the appropriate values for your deployment.
 The `floating_ip` value should be the ID for the address you created in the previous step.
+The network ID should be from the `auto_allocated_network` network and the security group ID should be from the `exosphere` security group.
 4. Initialize Packer
 ```shell
 packer init .